Updated: Oct 28

 How much can I earn teaching online?

 Rates for online teaching vary depending on which company you teach for and whether or not you are a native speaker.
 Non-natives often get lower rates.
 Jobs for natives can go as high as $30 an hour once you factor in bonuses and other incentive programs.
 On average most online teachers working with a company earn around $16 an hour.
-If you have your own students you can build up to as much as $50 an hour, although this is very much for the very popular teachers that have built a strong brand and reputation.

 Where can I teach from?

 The great thing about online teaching is that you can teach from anywhere.
-Most teachers work from hom and work either in the morning before or evening after their main job.
+Most teachers work from home and work either in the morning before or evening after their main job.
 It's also a great option for teachers with young children who need a flexible schedule.
 The third group of teachers that use online teaching for additional income are what are known as digital nomads.
 These teachers are often travelling and using online teaching as additional income and working from hotel rooms.
 You just need to make sure you have a stable internet connection.

 When can I teach?